 At this time, an exception has been made to accept Part-Time Applications via document upload or email.

 Many institutions are moving towards online delivery of programs to comply with public health directives.
-SABC will support these measures through the following changes:
+SABC will support these measures in the following way:

-For 2020/21, all provincially authorized (regulated) online programs offered by B.C. public and private institutions will be eligible for student financial assistance.
+For 2021/22, all provincially authorized (regulated) online programs offered by B.C. public and private institutions will be eligible for student financial assistance.
 All online programs must meet basic program eligibility criteria (e.g. be minimum of 12 weeks within a time frame of 15 consecutive weeks, offer a credential, etc.).
-B.C. regulated institutions may be designated by SABC if they have one eligible online program (on-site equivalent no longer required).
+For more on this, please consult Chapter 2 of the StudentAid BC Policy Manual, Section 2.3.2 Specific Program Eligibility Criteria, Subsection 3.
+Online programs or blended learning.

 Streamlined Appeal Process for Current Year Income